Birth: June 10, 1922

 Death: June 22, 1969

-Before Judy Garland, became Judy Garland she was Frances Gumm.
+Before Judy Garland, became Judy Garland she was Frances Ethel Gumm.
 She was named after her parents, but was called ‘baby’.
 Frances was the youngest child of Ethel and Frank, two vaudevillians who ran a movie theater.
 Frances and her two sisters proved to be just as gifted on stage as their parents and they became The Gumm Sisters, performing on stages while their mother accompanied them on the piano.

-Ethel became their manager and tried to get her daughters in movies.
+Ethel became their manager and tried to get her daughters roles in movies.
 It worked and they made appearances in a couple of films between 1929 and 1935.
 In 1934 they performed in a theater with George Jessell, who encouraged them to change their name.
 They chose Garland and became The Garland Sisters and ‘Baby’ Frances subsequently decided to change her name to Judy.
 Judy Garland was born.

 After Louis B. Mayer, the head of the MGM studio, heard about little Judy’s big voice, he invited her and her mother to the studio.
 She was immediately signed.
 Soon after, The Garland Sisters broke up, when oldest sister Suzanne got married.
-But despite the promising start the studio did not know what to do with Judy.
-Her looks did not fit the glamour queens that they were used to and Mayer even called her his ‘little hunchback’.
+But despite the promising start, the studio did not know what to do with Judy.
+Her looks did not fit the glamour queen mold that they were used to and Mayer even called her his ‘little hunchback’.
 Eventually they decided to give her a ‘girl next door’ image.